vischia/McMScripts/README.md

 Adding the fields "Gridpack location" and "Gridpack cards URL" will generate a LHEProducer fragment.

+Example CSV files are create_SUSYGluGluToBBHToBB.csv to create a set of new requests, and modify_SUSYGluGluToBBHToBB.csv to modify them.
+Some fields can be removed from the set if not relevant (for instance the notes).

 ### Dry run

 The input.csv file can be tested with a dry run using the flag `-d`.
 Additionally, you can submit to the dev/test instance of McM using the flag `--dev`.